Sorry, you need to enable JavaScript to visit this website.

 • 86% of high-risk patients (1660/1940) received HU and/or PBT at enrollment6

-Image that says Overall survival by risk category at enrollment in the REVEAL study
+Image that says Overall survival by risk category at enrollment in the REVEAL study.

-Image that says In the six months before death:
+In the 6 months before death,5

-§ 77% of patients (1940/2510) were classified as high-risk at enrollment based on age ≥60 years and/or history of thrombotic events.6
+§77% of patients (1940/2510) were classified as high risk at enrollment based on being 60 years of age or older and/or having a history of thrombotic events.5,6

-71% (78/110) of these patients did not experience an infection in the year prior to death.7
+||71% (78/110) of these patients did not experience an infection in the year prior to death.7

 In the REVEAL study,

-Elevated laboratory values in patients who received HU for ≥3 months in the REVEAL study
+Elevated laboratory values in patients who received HU for ≥3 months in the REVEAL study.

 Analysis included patients with all 3 laboratory values.8

-Elevated laboratory values by PBT within 3 months of enrollment and HU exposure
+Elevated laboratory values by PBT within 3 months of enrollment and HU exposure.

-After at least 3 months of HU, 33% (457/1381) of patients continued to receive phlebotomies
+After 3 months of HU, 33% (457/1381) of patients continued to undergo PBTs4

 References: 1.
-Marchioli R, Finazzi G, Specchia G, et al; CYTO-PV Collaborative Group.
+Marchioli R, Finazzi G, Specchia G, et al; for CYTO-PV Collaborative Group.
+Cardiovascular events and intensity of treatment in polycythemia vera.
 N Engl J Med.
 2013;368(1):22-33.
-2. Barbui T, Masciulli A, Marfisi MR, et al. Blood.
+2. Barbui T, Masciulli A, Marfisi MR, et al. White blood cell counts and thrombosis in polycythemia vera: a subanalysis of the CYTO-PV study.
+Blood.
 2015;126(4):560-561.
-3. Gangat N, Strand J, Li CY, Wu W, Pardanani A, Tefferi A. Br J Haematol.
+3. Gangat N, Strand J, Li CY, Wu W, Pardanani A, Tefferi A. Leucocytosis in polycythaemia vera predicts both inferior survival and leukaemic transformation.
+Br J Haematol.
 2007;138(3):354-358.
-4. Landolfi R, Di Gennaro L, Barbui T, et al; for the European Collaboration on Low-Dose Aspirin in Polycythemia Vera (ECLAP).
-Blood.
-2007;109(6):2446-2452.
-5. Stein BL, Patel K, Scherber RM, Yu J, Paranagama D, Miller CB.
-Presented at: 62nd ASH Annual Meeting and Exposition; December 5-8, 2020.
+4. Grunwald MR, Kuter DJ, Altomare I, et al. Treatment patterns and blood counts in patients with polycythemia vera treated with hydroxyurea in the United States: an analysis from the REVEAL study.
+Clin Lymphoma Myeloma Leuk.
+2020;20(4):219-225.
+5. Stein B, Patel K, Scherber RM, Yu J, Paranagama D, Miller CB.
+Mortality and causes of death in patients with polycythemia vera: analysis of the REVEAL prospective, observational study.
+In: 62nd ASH Annual Meeting and Exposition; December 5-8, 2020.
 Abstract 484.
-6. Grunwald MR, Stein BL, Boccia RV, et al. Clin Lymphoma Myeloma Leuk.
+6. Grunwald MR, Stein BL, Boccia RV, et al. Clinical and disease characteristics from REVEAL at time of enrollment (baseline): prospective observational study of patients with polycythemia vera in the United States.
+Clin Lymphoma Myeloma Leuk.
 2018;18(12):788-795.
 7. Data on file.
 Incyte Corporation.
 Wilmington, DE.
-8. Grunwald MR, Kuter DJ, Altomare I, et al. Clin Lymphoma Myeloma Leuk.
-2020;20(4):219-225.
-9. Grunwald MR, Altomare I, Burke JM, et al. Poster presented at: 59th ASH Annual Meeting and Exposition; December 9-12, 2017; Atlanta, GA.
-Poster 1633.
+8. Grunwald MR, Altomare I, Burke JM, et al. Examining the patterns and blood counts among patients with polycythemia vera treated with hydroxyurea in the United States: an analysis from the REVEAL study.
+Poster presented at: 59th American Society of Hematology Annual Meeting and Exposition, 2017; December 9-12, 2017; Atlanta, GA.